aarontburn/nexus-core/docs/getting_started/tutorial/ProcessOverview.md

 // ...
 ```
 This class contains all the logic relevant for your Process.
 The class name (`SampleProcess` by default) is not important and can be changed.
 However, it is important that this class is the `default` export and extends the parent class `Process`.
+This is required for the Nexus client to correctly load your module.

 Notice how the `constructor` is very bare-bones.
 While the `constructor` is the entry point to your module, it takes time for the renderer to be initialized.
 Therefore, your `constructor` should NOT have logic that is pertinent to your GUI.